Lighting of the Sails 2022: Yarrkalpa - Hunting Ground, 2021

 (Inspired By Yarrkalpa – Always Walking Country 2014)

 With Soundtrack By Electric Fields Featuring The Vocals Of The Martu Artists

-Two years in the making, a stunning new digital artwork, Yarrkalpa – Hunting Ground, 2021, created by Martumili Artists and Sydney-based creative technologists Curiious, will transform the Sydney Opera House sails this year, bringing to life the Parnngurr community and its surrounding landscape, with an accompanying soundtrack by Electric Fields featuring the vocals of the Martu Artists.
+Two years in the making, a stunning new digital artwork, 'Yarrkalpa – Hunting Ground, 2021', created by Martumili Artists and Sydney-based creative technologists Curiious, transformed the Sydney Opera House for Vivid LIVE 2022, bringing to life the Parnngurr community and its surrounding landscape, with an accompanying soundtrack by Electric Fields featuring the vocals of the Martu Artists.

 Through consultation and collaboration with the artists, seamless connections between the tactile 2013 painting and their digital explorations, Curiious have created an artwork bringing to life the vibrancy, energy, language and rich storytelling of the Martu.